dimagi/jsonobject/README.md

 If not specified, it will be set to an empty dict.

+### Other

+#### `jsonobject.DefaultProperty()`

+This flexibly wraps any valid JSON, including all scalar and container types, dynamically detecting the value's type and treating it with the corresponding property.

 ## Property options

 Certain parameters may be passed in to any property.